 They hung all their stockings, decorated their trees

 And now it was time to sit down and see what everyone posted on this Christmas Eve.

-A nice break to read what friends had posted was just what they needed but they frownded!
+A nice break to read what friends had posted was just what they needed but they frowned!

-When they went to click on their sites, none could be found!
+When they went to click on the websites, none could be found!

 Oh no! we’re afraid everyone is out of town!